Extreme vulnerability to intruder attacks destabilizes network dynamics: Discussion

-Our work complements the large literature that focuses on conditions to ensure the stability of the network dynamics, see e.g. \cite{boccaletti2006complex}, while we focus on instability and on characterizing the severity of such instability.
-We investigate the fundamental question of how desired dynamical states can be destabilized by the purposeful insertion of one or a few intruder agents.
+Our work complements the large literature that focuses on conditions to ensure the stability of the network dynamics, see e.g., \cite{boccaletti2006complex}, while we focus on instability and on characterizing the severity of such instability.
+We investigate the fundamental question of how desired dynamical states can be disrupted by the purposeful insertion of one or a few intruder agents.
 Our intruders are structurally similar to the other network agents, which is consistent with the case of cyber-attacks.
-Our results are initially derived for the case of the linear consensus problem but extend to a broad variety of network dynamics, including opinion dynamics, synchronization, formation control, and power grid balancing.
-Our work also applies to the Kuramoto model,, which is relevant to synchronization of biological systems.
+Our results are initially derived for the case of the linear consensus problem but have implications in a broad variety of network dynamics, including opinion dynamics, synchronization, formation control, and power grid balancing.
+We also study the case of the Kuramoto model, which is relevant to synchronization of biological systems.
+That having been said, we do not claim that our results apply to all the possible realizations of Eq.\ \eqref{general}, but to a variety of cases of interest.